Myst in Retrospect

 The Book of D'ni

-Let’s begin with a quick overview of the plot.
-Atrus, we learn, has recruited some people from an Age called Averone to help him search for D’ni survivors.
-In the first act, Atrus and the Averonese (and Catherine, when the book deigns to mention her) travel throughout the ruins of D’ni, linking to various ages, and occasionally finding survivors.
+The events of The Book of D’ni take place between those of Riven and those of the next game, Exile.
+Atrus has recruited some people from an Age called Averone to help him search for D’ni survivors.
+In the first act, Atrus and the Averonese (and Catherine, though she’s rarely mentioned) travel throughout the ruins of D’ni, linking to various Ages, and occasionally finding survivors.
 There are occasional mishaps and small subplots, none of which contribute much to any sort of larger arc.
-Eventually they discover a hidden chamber below a building and a long-lost Linking Book.

 While the book’s treatment of the Art is mature and well-reasoned, its characters are consistently and unapologetically naive.
 Atrus makes endless unfounded assumptions: that the Averonese don’t mind his influence, that any D’ni survivors will be glad to see him, and that Terahnee really is as perfect as it looks.
-Furthermore, he shows no sign of ever having been hurt, despite the fact that at this point he’s survived attempts on his life by both his father and his sons and years of solitary exile.
+Furthermore, he shows no sign of ever having been hurt, despite the fact that at this point he’s survived attempts on his life by both his father and his sons, not to mention years of solitary exile.
 Atrus’s ability to live through so much evil and still trust everyone he meets defies belief.
 None of the other characters are any better.
 Even Catherine doesn’t seem to think the Terahnee might be hiding anything, and the Averonese simply assume that Atrus knows best.

 The only character who doesn’t come across as woefully naive is Ymur, a former slave who becomes the primary antagonist in the book’s final chapters.
 At one point early in Ymur’s character arc, Atrus proposes a plan to rebuild Terahnee and give it to the slaves, basing its new government on that of D’ni.
 Ymur bristles at this, saying that Atrus’s plan amounts to swapping out the old masters for a set of new masters.
 Atrus denies this, but Ymur is insistent: